 Grew-match: Online Graph Matching

-There are several instances, each one with each own URL.
+There are several instances, each one with its own URL.

-If you want to run your own instance of Grew-match, see Local installation of Grew-match.
+If you want to run your own Grew-match instance, see Local installation of Grew-match.

 Basic usage